zieglben/humanrobotretreat/retreat/part7_closing/README.md

-## Closing & Speaker/Listener: Group Sharing & Contemplation with CharismaBot
+## Closing & CharismaBot: Group Sharing & Contemplation

 This exercise was developed by the CHARISMA Robotics Lab as part of their ongoing work in exploring human-AI interaction for contemplative practices.